cawnj/2022-ca326-henderj3-joycec27/src/client/docs/docs.md

     - `sudo make install`
 - Copy `libnfc.conf` to /etc/nfc/
 - Set jumpers/switches on device, guide [here](https://www.waveshare.com/wiki/PN532_NFC_HAT)
+- **NOTE**: This setup is not currently in use, but is some useful info to keep here still

 ### NTAG215 Card
 Datasheet [here](https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf)